 Clay is a ubiquitous material in the garden, but it can be hard to work with.
 Using your hands can be difficult and time-consuming.
 Digging holes for plants takes more time than you’d like to spend on your yard.

 Your back is tired, your arms are sore, and your knees hurt from digging in clay soil that just won’t give up its bounty.
-A best digging shovel lets you dig through hard-packed earth like it’s butter.
+A good digging shovel lets you dig through hard-packed earth like it’s butter.
 It even works on concrete.

 Today we’re going to look at five different best shovels for digging to help you find the best one for digging in clay soil.
 Each product will be rated on durability, price, usability, customer satisfaction, and overall quality.